AGO: State could bring fines over social distancing orders

 Those directives don’t supersede any municipal or local social distancing mandates, which will still be enforced locally under the attorney general’s guidelines.

-“Like the Governor, we believe Vermonters are doing and will do their part to enhance and maintain community safety,” Donovan wrote in his directive.
-“Municipal leadership, public safety agencies and the public should be partners in this process.”
+“Like the Governor, we believe Vermonters are doing and will do their part to enhance and maintain community safety,” Donovan wrote.

 Enforcement under the attorney general’s directives “does not authorize road closure or the establishment of roadblocks, checkpoints or the authority to demand identification,” per the attorney general’s direction.